WARNING! I posted some things on this page which might seem… offensive to some people.

 In fact, because violence and Self-Defense are such large subjects to cover, this page is not totally gonna be about Capoeira Angola, or any other Capoeira style per se.

-So, What is violence?
+So, What is Violence?

 Well, for the purpose of this page, I define violence as “the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community, that either results in or has a high likelihood of resulting in injury, death, psychological harm, underdevelopment, or deprivation.”